 Best Ohio Religious Discrimination Attorney Answer: If I practice the Muslim faith, does my employer have to allow me to pray during the work day?
 Can my employer mandate when I can pray during the work day?
 What should I do if I was fired today because of my religious practices?

-At The Spitz Law Firm, LLC, our employment lawyers look tirelessly at trends that may lead to heightened discrimination in the workplace.
+At Spitz, The Employee’s Law Firm, our employment lawyers look tirelessly at trends that may lead to heightened discrimination in the workplace.
 Unfortunately, a current trend of discrimination against those who practice the Muslim faith is impossible to miss.
 While discrimination and singling out of Muslims has been happening all too often for a long time, certain events and influential figures have created a storm where discrimination against Muslims is brushed off and even accepted by some.
 Events such as the November 13, 2015 Paris terrorist attacks and the December 2, 2015 San Bernardino shooting, which both had ties to the terrorist group that refers to themselves as the “Islamic State,” have caused a firestorm of anti-Muslim sentiment.
 This sentiment has even manifested itself in the 2016 Presidential Election, where Republican front-runner Donald Trump called for a halt of Muslim immigrants being allowed to enter America.

 Fortunately, the law makes very clear that you cannot be discriminated against based on your religion in the workplace.
 First and foremost, under both Title VII of the Civil Rights Act of 1964 and the Ohio Unlawful Discriminatory Practice Statute, R.C. § 4112.02, religious discrimination is unlawful.
 Under these antidiscrimination laws, employers cannot harass employees based on their religion and must reasonably accommodate their employee’s religious beliefs and practices, unless making the requested accommodations would create a demonstrative unreasonable burden on the employer.
 In fact, we have covered numerous situations where one may be discriminated against his or her religion on this very blog.
 (See Can I Oppose My Employer’s Policy Based on My Religious Beliefs?; Is One Offensive Comment Enough To Prove Religious Discrimination?; Can My Employer Discriminate Against Me Because I Am A Vegan?; and What Can I Do If My Employer Will Not Give Me A Religious Accommodation?).